Golf Digest Logo | 2025-2026 ranking

 35 Panelists

-If No. 8 Sand Hills Golf Club stands for the notion that there’s nothing more glorious than a round of golf beyond the range of cell phone reception, then Ballyneal (Tom Doak’s northeast Colorado answer to Nebraska’s Sand Hills) proves that isolated golf is even better when Spartan in nature.
+If Sand Hills Golf Club stands for the notion that there’s nothing more glorious than a round of golf beyond the range of cell phone reception, then Ballyneal (Tom Doak’s northeast Colorado answer to Nebraska’s Sand Hills) proves that isolated golf is even better when spartan in nature.
 With no carts and with dry, tan fescue turf on fairways and greens, Ballyneal is even more austere than Sand Hills.
-It provides absolutely firm and fast conditions, and with many greens perched on hilltops, the effect of wind on putts must be considered.
-The rolling landforms, topsy-turvy greens and half-par holes make playing here feel like a joyride, and that sense of exuberance has catapulted Ballyneal from an original ranking of no. 95 in 2011 to its highest ranking to date at no. 36.
+It provides absolute firm-and-fast conditions, and with many greens perched on hilltops, the effect of wind on putts must be considered.
+The rolling landforms, topsy-turvy greens and half-par holes make playing here feel like a joyride, and that sense of exuberance has catapulted Ballyneal from an original ranking of 95th in 2011 to its highest ranking to date at 34th.

 Private